 GIMP is a great application for many people.
 It’s perfect for making simple changes to your images.
 When it comes to real work, however, Photoshop more than justifies its price tag.
 CMYK mode, non-destructive editing, the Creative Cloud ecosystem, and everything else that Photoshop brings to the table are essential features for most professionals.

 Again, this article isn’t meant to be a take down of GIMP.
 It’s just mean to help you make an educated decision between the two programs.
 If you don’t need any of Photoshop’s more powerful features, GIMP may be the app for you.
-If you do, then it has to be Photoshop.
+Basic tasks like editing backgrounds are perfectly doable in GIMP.